creativepurus/Convert-ipynb-to-PDF/README.md

 ### 1. To get started, at first you'll need to have `Python` installed on your computer.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/

-### 2. Now, Install `Anaconda Navigator` from the official website: https://docs.anaconda.com/free/anaconda/install/
+### 2. Now Install `Anaconda Navigator` from the official website: https://docs.anaconda.com/free/anaconda/install/

-### 3. Now, you need to install `nbconvert` tool.
+### 3. Now you need to install `nbconvert` tool.
 To install nbconvert, follow the below mentioned steps:

 - 1. Open the `command prompt` or terminal